Twan-Reijinga/CSEP-net-note/Documents/Notes/extra-meeting-16-12-2024.md

 ### Tasks for next sprint (incl.
 Christmas break)
-collections: Oleh
+- collections: Oleh
-files: Pepijn
+- files: Pepijn
-interconnected: Petr
+- interconnected: Petr
-languages: Tushit (almost done) automated change sync: Liviu keyboard shortcuts and accessibility: Twan
+- languages: Tushit (almost done)
+- automated change sync: Liviu
+- keyboard shortcuts and accessibility: Twan

 if done early: ask others to help with their tasks. if not done: no big deal, big tasks, we have to the times, so shift it over to next sprint.

+create your own issues.